-Impact on Computer Systems and Processes used by CUSC Parties:

-N/A

-Details of any Related Modification to Other Industry Codes

-N/A

-Justification for CUSC Modification Proposal with Reference to Applicable CUSC Objectives for Charging:

-Please tick the relevant boxes and provide justification for each of the Charging Methodologies affected.

-Use of System Charging Methodology

-- (a) that compliance with the use of system charging methodology facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution and purchase of electricity; - (b) that compliance with the use of system charging methodology results in charges which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and in accordance with the STC) incurred by transmission licensees in their transmission businesses and which are compatible with standard condition C26 (Requirements of a connect and manage connection);
+Self-Governance Recommended: Yes / No No Justification for Self-Governance Recommendation N/A Should this CUSC Modification Proposal be considered exempt from any ongoing Significant Code Reviews?
+Yes Impact on Computer Systems and Processes used by CUSC Parties: N/A Details of any Related Modification to Other Industry Codes N/A Justification for CUSC Modification Proposal with Reference to Applicable CUSC Objectives for Charging: Please tick the relevant boxes and provide justification for each of the Charging Methodologies affected.
+Use of System Charging Methodology (a) that compliance with the use of system charging methodology facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution and purchase of electricity; (b) that compliance with the use of system charging methodology results in charges which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and in accordance with the STC) incurred by transmission licensees in their transmission businesses and which are compatible with standard condition C26 (Requirements of a connect and manage connection);

-(c) that, so far as is consistent with sub-paragraphs (a) and (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses. \square (d) compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency.
-These are defined within the National Grid Electricity Transmission plc Licence under Standard Condition C10, paragraph 1.
-Objective (c) refers specifically to European Regulation 2009/714/EC.
-Reference to the Agency is to the Agency for the Cooperation of Energy Regulators (ACER).
-Full justification: In respect of (a) it (i) removes the uncertainty / risk of infraction proceedings; and (ii) it removes uncertainty / risk of changes to charges at a later date.
-These uncertainties / risks undermine generators/suppliers commercial positions and therefore interfere with the correct functioning of the markets in generation and supply of electricity.
-In respect of (b) by ensuring that the charges are set in accordance with the regulation this will ensure they are more reflective of costs than if this change were not undertaken.
-In respect of (d) Regulation (EC) No 714/2009 and Commission Regulation 838/2010 are binding for all Transmission licensees across Europe.
-We believe that this proposal ensures that GB remains compliant with the European legislation and properly reflects National Grid's duties in the development of its transmission business.
-Additional details Details of Proposer: SSE (Organisation Name) Capacity in which the CUSC Modification Proposal is being CUSC Party proposed: (i.e. CUSC Party, BSC Party or "National Consumer Council") Details of Proposer's Representative: Name: Angus MacRae
+charging methodology, as far as is b-paragraphs (a) and (b), the use of system reasonably practicable, properly takes account of licensees' transmission businesses. the European Commission and/or These are defined within the Nati ) compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency.
+These are defined within the National Grid Electricity Transmission plc Licence under Standard Condition C10, paragraph 1. e Cooperation of Energy Regulators (ACER).
+Full justification: uncertainty / risk of changes to charges at generators/suppliers commercial positions the markets in generation and supply of elements of (b) by ensuring that the chargensure they are more reflective of costs that In respect of (d) Regulation (EC) No 7 es are set in accordance with the regulation this will an if this change were not undertaken.
+14/2009 and Commission Regulation 838/2010 are ross Europe.
+We believe that this proposal ensures bean legislation and properly reflects National Grid's on business.
+Additional details Details of Proposer: (Organisation Name) SSE Capacity in which the CUSC Modification Proposal is being proposed: (i.e. CUSC Party, BSC Party or "National CUSC Party Consumer Council")